VValcheva/Test-Page/index.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
 <h5 class="card-title">Bedroom 2</h5>
           <p class="card-text">Bedroom with bed 130/190 with 46" TV.
 The room is spacious with internal insulation.
 There are windows and shutters.
 The room has everything you need for a student.
 We provide pillows and blankets.</p>
+<h5 class="card-title">Kitchen</h5>
+          <p class="card-text">The kitchen is with dining area.
+There are brand new kitchen furniture with all the necessary appliances - microwave, built-in stove with 4 hot plates, refrigerator, coffee maker, oven, washing machine.</p>